 - If you need a single line and don’t use a lot of data, it’s cheaper to use Google Fi.

 - If you have a family of 4 and you all consume a lot of data, it’s cheaper to use T Mobile.

 - For two lines, break even is at 4 GB of data per person.

 Hands down, T-Mobile offers way more selection.
 You can bring pretty much any phone and expect it to be compatible.
 That means you can find your preferred operating system and pricepoint and be happy.

-Project Fi, at least in the USA, uses wi-fi calling whenever possible.
-They lease towers from T-Mobile, Sprint, and US Cellular to pick up the difference, but it defaults to wi-fi calling.
-Because of this, you NEED to use a Project Fi phone.
+Google Fi, at least in the USA, uses wi-fi calling whenever possible.
+They lease towers from T-Mobile and US Cellular to pick up the difference, but it defaults to wi-fi calling.
+Because of this, you NEED to use a Google Fi phone.
 I’ve tested my Fi sim card in other phones and there is a noticeable difference in call quality.
 That limits your choices considerably.

-T Mobile vs Project Fi: What I Like Best About Each One
+T Mobile vs Google Fi: What I Like Best About Each One

 T-Mobile includes a lot of extras in their plans, like 1 hour of free wi-fi on Gogo equipped planes for each flight.
 They also give you free phone calls in Canada and Mexico and free Netflix streaming if you have 2 or more lines.
 Downloading the T-Mobile Tuesdays app also gives you random freebies each week, like movie tickets.

 Google Fi doesn’t offer extras, but it builds in a lot of flexibility.
 You don’t have to lock yourself into a certain amount of data.
 If you use 1 GB of data in January, that’s all they charge you for, even if you use 3 GB the next month.
 They also let you pause your service (more on that in a minute).